 Over the last few years, journalism has changed rapidly as technology allowed for easier access to the news.
 Today, with the widespread mobile use of the Internet, journalism is evolving into even more areas.
-A multimedia journalist must be able to share stories and newsworthy articles over a wider range of outlets by using a mixture of text, graphics, sound, images and videos.
+Taking one of our multimedia programs, you will be able to learn to share stories and newsworthy articles over a wider range of outlets by using a mixture of text, graphics, sound, images and videos.

 To be a successful multimedia journalist, an individual must learn several specific skill sets.
 Here’s a look at seven crucial skills.